MarekBykowski/yocto-ci-manifest/README.md

 ## `Yocto-CI` `oe-test` testing

 `oe-test` tool is a shell-like `testimage` tool.
-It enables you to list, the tests, run, re-run all, a subset, single test and inspect the logfiles.
+It enables you to list and run all the tests, a subset of tests or a single test and inspect the logfiles.

 Go to poky and source for the `machine` under test, either for `QEMU` or `Simics`.